-Dairy-free milk alternatives like almond milk, soy milk, oat milk, and coconut milk are great choices if you don’t do dairy.
+Dairy-free milk alternatives like almond milk, soy milk, oat milk, and coconut milk are great choices if you don’t do dairy or lactose.
 The only downside with plant and nut-based kinds of milk is they tend to be thinner than dairy and less heat stable.
 This means they can curdle and separate when the heat is applied to them.
 To avoid this issue use a barista blend and make sure you don’t heat it above 60C/140F.

 Coffee creamer with added MCT oil is making itself well known in the keto world.
 MCT oil is said to provide a stable source of energy and helps you burn calories and maintain wide awake and alert.
 This Rapid Fire Ketogenic Creamer is a fine example that also contains butter from grass-fed cows.

 Collagen-based creamers have the added benefit of helping contribute to healthy hair, skin, and nails as well as adding a delicious creaminess to your coffee.
 This Primal Kitchen vanilla coconut blend is a really tasty option.

 To make a true cold foam you really need to use a non-fat heavy cream to get you that thicknesses, but if you wanted to add some flavored creamer to your heavy cream and froth that yuo’d have a pretty good impression of cold foam that you could enjoy with your coffee.

 The technical definition of creamer is a non-dairy substitute that you add to tea or coffee.
 They are designed to give that rich, creamy taste and texture that comes from adding milk or cream.